PhillRogers/FileDownloadPortal/README.md

 # Purpose:
 	Example of web page for downloading files to demonstrate best practices for human usability & automation.
+	Reduce the barriers for maintainers of existing portals with poor usability, to replace their front-end.
 # Version:
-	Copyright (c) 2024 Phill Rogers
+	Copyright (c) 2024 Phill Rogers.
+Last update: 2024-05-29
 # License:
+	GPL3 https://www.gnu.org/licenses/gpl-3.0.txt
 	Enhance Group Ltd. hereby disclaims all copyright interest in the program "FileDownloadPortal" (which demonstrates good portal design) written by Phill Rogers.
-	GPL3 https://www.gnu.org/licenses/gpl-3.0.txt
 # Features:
 	Modern standard DHTML requiring no external library.
 	Standard HTML inputs for date to use built-in validation, accessible usability & compliant browser compatibility.